m7vv/sales2021/documentation/questions.md

 ## Question 2
 Where I should import models first approach I made import in sales/__init__.py but I think it is not good.

+## Question 3
+Working with orders:
+want to show name of worker instead of id for that additional study of context needed